Comprehensive step by step guide to install Arch Linux

 In Windows, the bootable USB flash drive can be created using Win32 Disk Imager.

 In Linux, you can use dd utility to create a bootable flash drive.

 It is necessary to boot from a flash drive.
 To do this, when you start the computer many times press Esc (or Delete button on some systems), then select the USB flash drive to boot:

 Either go to the BIOS and there you select the USB flash drive as primary boot media.

 Note: In your BIOS settings Secure boot and Fast boot have to be disabled.

 And… welcome to Arch Linux!

-Arch Linux is distributive with a minimal set of programs without a graphical interface – just like Debian minimal.
+Arch Linux is distribution with a minimal set of programs without a graphical interface – just like Debian minimal.